kunal-418/kunal-418/README.md

 - Created a social media do’s and don’ts checklist

 Task 5: Cybercrime Awareness
-- Wrote a case study on phishing attacks
+- Wrote a case study on UPI/Online Payment Fraud
 - Created a prevention checklist for online safety